rickyspanish2112/pwa/README.md

 Once Node.js is installed, open your command prompt or terminal and **navigate into this project folder**.
 There, run `npm install` to install all required dependencies.

 Finally, run `npm start` to start the development server and visit [localhost:8080](http://localhost:8080) to see the running application.
+Notes: the '-c-1' flag used when invoking 'start' stops the caching of assets in the broswer cache